 manufactures or causes to be manufactured, imports into the state, keeps for sale, or offers or exposes for sale, or who gives, lends, buys, or receives any large-capacity magazine…

-Penal Code 32310(c) went on to make it a crime for a person to possess a large capacity magazine, regardless of the date is was acquired.
-But as of the Ninth Circuit ruling described above, possessing large capacity magazines is no longer a crime.2
+Penal Code 32310(c) went on to make it a crime for a person to possess a large capacity magazine, regardless of the date is was acquired.2

 According to California law, any of the following are not large capacity magazines:

 - a feeding device that has been altered so that it cannot hold more than 10 rounds;

 - a .22 caliber tube ammunition feeding device; and,